chrismelnyk/spam_classifier/README.md

 ###Training of Spam and Ham pickle

 This classifier makes use of public dataset released by Enron Corporation.
-With over 17000 Spam mails and 15000 Ham mails, enron corpus is trained by Navive Bayes Classifier.
+With over 17000 Spam mails and 15000 Ham mails, enron corpus is trained by Naive Bayes Classifier.
 The pivot feature of this approach is the words.
-Bag of words is created with frequency distibution of them in ham and spam mails.
+Bag of words is created with frequency distribution  of them in ham and spam mails.
 The trained dump is stored in a pickle file.

 ###Spamicity